Leslie Jones live-tweeted watching 'Avengers: Infinity War,' and it's amazing

 - PG-13

-Anyone who’s followed along with any of Leslie Jones’ live-tweets will understand why the following is essential reading: the Saturday Night Live Emmy nominee is watching Avengers: Infinity War for the first time because the film came out as a digital release this week, and it gives the rest of us an opportunity to see Marvel’s grandest superhero mash-up from a different perspective.
+EARLIER: Anyone who’s followed along with any of Leslie Jones’ live-tweets will understand why the following is essential reading: the Saturday Night Live Emmy nominee is watching Avengers: Infinity War for the first time because the film came out as a digital release this week, and it gives the rest of us an opportunity to see Marvel’s grandest superhero mash-up from a different perspective.

 Jones may not have initially known that the film begins on Thor’s Asgardian ship and not Asgard itself, but her reactions to “the Thanos dude” are priceless.

-Note: UPDATE: After stopping her Infinity War watching and live-tweeting partway through the movie, Leslie Jones finished the film on Wednesday night — and yes, she tweeted her reactions.
-We’ve updated the story below with the rest.